adoracles/OracleBestPractices/forUsers/FORUSERS.md

 - Check that the the data reasonable.
 This example checks that the current value is not more than 40 percent of the previous value.

-DRAFT TODO: from decimal to integer since there are no integers in solidity.
+DRAFT TODO: from decimal to integer since there are no decimals in solidity.

 ```javascript
     require abs(int256 current val – prev val ) < prev val * .40